ukhtary30/ukhtary30.github.io/profile.md

 ## Research/Employment History

-If your main work has been done at RIKEN, please indicate this.

 1. (2021/01 -) Junior Researcher in Research Center of Physics, Indonesian Institute of Science (LIPI), Indonesia.

 2. (2019/10 – 2021/09) Assistant Professor in Department of Physics, Tohoku University.